The last meal prep recipe you will ever need!

 Put your biggest pot onto high heat.
 Add the olive oil, onions, and garlic.
 Reduce heat to medium-high and stir fry for 4 minutes.
 Stir regularly.

-Add the pumpkin, sweet potato and carrot to your pot.
+Add the pumpkin, sweet potato, carrot and chicken to your pot.
 Add the stock, it should just cover your ingredients.
 Turn heat to high and bring to a boil.
 Once boiling, reduce the heat to medium and cover with a lid.
 Simmer for 30 minutes.

 Carefully drain half the liquid from the pot (reserve it, see tip above).
 Remove the chicken from the pot.
 Shred the chicken with two forks.